zhancx-edu/NeuralKernelFunction/README.md

-# ST-NKF: Spatio-Temporal Neural Kernel Point Process for Earthquake Forecasting
+# ST-NKF: Spatio-Temporal Neural Kernel Function for Earthquake Forecasting

 ST-NKF model is a spatiotemporal Neural Point Processes for earthquake forecasting.
 It generalizes the Epidemic-Type Aftershock Sequence (ETAS) model by replacing parametric kernels with neural kernel functions, enabling flexible and data-driven modeling of seismicity.